My Biscotti recipe is the perfect treat for your coffee. Easy to throw together and amazing with morning coffee, this is a must make.

-- Preheat your oven and line some baking sheets with parchment paper.
+- Preheat your oven.
+Then line your baking sheet with parchment paper.

 A Note About Baking